 WE GO TO BATTLE TO PROTECT YOUR FREEDOM

 America’s immigration system has many cracks that families can fall through.
-If a non-citizen commits a crime, the law can deport and bar him or her from ever returning to the U.S, despite family ties in the country.
+If a non-citizen commits a crime, the law can deport and bar him or her from ever returning to the U.S., despite family ties in the country.
 A deported person may even lose the right to return to the U.S. as a visitor.
 In some cases, an immigrant doesn’t even need a criminal conviction to face deportation.
 Criminal charges can impact anyone’s life, but if you’re an immigrant facing a criminal charge, you have more at stake than most.
-You need to retain an experienced immigration criminal defense lawyer right away.
+You need to retain a qualified Henderson immigration attorney right away.

 - Family Sponsored Petitions;